-Trees drink water.
+To grow trees Trees drink water.
 And when it comes to growing enough trees to fulfil our pulp paper desires, those in the paper-making business often opt for the quickest growing species.
 That’s why Eucalyptus plantations (responsible for devastating forest fires in Portugal) are so common – they grow quickly.
 To do so, they also consume vast amounts of water.
 Much more than other species, which leads to robbing nearby streams and agricultural land from their water supplies.
 In Brazil, more than 7.5 million hectares of eucalyptus grows – that’s the equivalent to nearly two times the size of the Netherlands.
 So you can start to see why wood pulp paper production is such a thirsty business.

-Once the trees have been stripped of their bark and made into wood chips, they are boiled in a watery-chemical solution and turned it into a pulpy soup.
+To make pulp Once the trees have been stripped of their bark and made into wood chips, they are boiled in a watery-chemical solution and turned it into a pulpy soup.

-Because apparently the world needs white paper, paper makers mix vast quantities of water with bleach to turn the naturally brown pulp into a bright-white substance.
+To bleach paper Because apparently the world needs white paper, paper makers mix vast quantities of water with bleach to turn the naturally brown pulp into a bright-white substance.
 Kind on the eye, terrible for the environment.
 The bleaching process is the most water-intense part of the production process in pulp paper mills.

 Pulp paper production and human rights